cdale77/active_job_status/README.md

     class MyJob < ActiveJobStatus::TrackableJob
     end

-Or you can just include ActiveJobStatus::Hooks into your job (only if using the master branch from github):
+Or you can just include ActiveJobStatus::Hooks into your job if you are using version 1.2 or greater.
+You might want to use this approach if you are using an `ApplicationJob` and do not want all your jobs to be trackable.

     class MyJob < ActiveJob::Base
       include ActiveJobStatus::Hooks
+    end

+or

+    class MyJob < ApplicationJob
+      include ActiveJobStatus::Hooks
+    end

+    class ApplicationJob < ActiveJob::Base
     end

 ### Job Status